MathisTRD/BeMusic/README.md

 # BeMusic
-This is a beReal clone, but instead of sharing daily photos, one presents his daily favourite song to his friends.
+BeMusic is a social media platform that allows users to share their favorite music with their friends and followers.